matijasipek/MLOps_PortfolioOptimization/portfolio/reports/README.md

 >
 > Answer:

 --- The first figure tracks the value of Calmar Ratio for the selected model.
-As seen in the figure, all the runs have the same Calmar Ratio throughout the training, since the data does not change between the runs.
+As seen in the **[figure](figures/Q14_W&B-1.png)**, all the runs have the same Calmar Ratio throughout the training, since the data does not change between the runs.

-The second figure shows the highest obtained Calmar Ratio, which will also not change, as the data is static.
+The second **[figure](figures/Q14_W&B%20-2.png)** shows the highest obtained Calmar Ratio, which will also not change, as the data is static.

-The table displays the cumulative returns (daily) over period between 2013-2023.---
+The **[table](figures/Q14.jpg)** displays the cumulative returns (daily) over period between 2013-2023.---

 ### Question 15